 For further information, refer to GOV.UK.

 If your tenant receives Universal Credit and is having difficulty paying their rent, you can complete a form to let the DWP know.

 If necessary, you can request that payment is made directly to you.
 This is called an 'alternative payment arrangement' and is usually put into place when more than two months of rent arrears have accrued.
 Decisions about the suitability of alternative payment arrangements and deductions for rent arrears are made by DWP on a case-by-case basis.
 They will ask for supporting information as proof of the arrears outstanding.

-If you are a landlord and wish to tell us about a change in your tenants' circumstances you can use our online form to do so.
+If you are a landlord and wish to tell us about a change in your tenants' circumstances, raise a query or provide some information, you can email us at firstname.lastname@example.org.
+Please include the benefit reference number in the subject field inside pointed brackets, for example <xxxxxx>.